npfernandes/ensemblify/README.md

 PULCHRA (PowerfUL CHain Restoration Algorithm) is a program for reconstructing full-atom protein models from reduced representations [[4]](#ref4).
 To compile the provided PULCHRA modified source-code, you can follow these commands:

-1. Navigate to where the PULCHRA source code is located:
+1. Activate your `ensemblify_env` conda environment:

     ```bash
+    conda activate ensemblify_env
+    ```
+    If you have not yet created it, check the [Ensemblify Python Package](#ensemblify-python-package) section.

+2. Navigate to where the PULCHRA source code is located:

+    ```bash
     cd $CONDA_PREFIX/lib/python3.10/ensemblify/third_party/pulchra-master/
-     # cd ~/ensemblify_installation/ensemblify-main/src/ensemblify/third_party/pulchra-master/
     ```

-2. Compile the PULCHRA source code:
+3. Compile the PULCHRA source code:

     ```bash
     cc -O3 -o pulchra pulchra_CHANGED.c pulchra_data.c -lm
     ```
     Do not be alarmed if some warnings show up on your screen; this is normal and they can be ignored.

-3. Add an environment variable with the path to your PULCHRA executable to your shell configuration file by running:
+4. Add an environment variable with the path to your PULCHRA executable to your shell configuration file by running:

     ```bash
     echo "export PULCHRA_PATH='$(realpath pulchra)'" >> ~/.bashrc # Or ~/.zshrc, depending on the shell